 - Children need wilderness experiences in order to thrive and grown.
 Richard Louv, Last Child in the Woods, 2008

 - Build awareness of what is happening to peatlands locally and internationally.

-- Give people the tools they need so they can reduce the destruction of peatlands at home and abroad.
+- Give people the tools they need to reduce the destruction of peatlands at home and abroad.
 E.g. refuse to buy products that have “conflict palm oil” in them.
-Six percent of greenhouse gases are caused by the continuous burning of Indonesian peatlands.

 Thanks to the support of people like you, here are some of the Society’s Successes.